Boca Raton Theft Crime Attorney

 Our Boca Raton Theft Crime Attorneys Can Help

 Lavalle, Brown & Ronan, P.A. have been defending clients accused of criminal acts in the Boca Raton area for a combined 130 years.
-As one of the oldest law firms in the region, we have the combination of experience and local respect that can only be cultivated through years of hard work and success.
+As one of the oldest law firms in this region, we have the combination of experience and local respect that can only be cultivated through years of hard work and success.
 When you’re facing a criminal accusation, you need the best for your defense.
 Call our Boca Raton theft crimes attorneys today at 561-395-0000 for your legal consultation.